GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 ### November-December 2024: Communication Decline and Travel

 **Established/corroborated:** Nienke's life became more expansive: parents visiting, NYC, the November Southwest USA road trip with Maarten, Europe, and later Hawaii.
 The November trip was documented through the Polarsteps trip link Nienke later sent in WhatsApp, and Garrett identifies it as the trip with Maarten connected to the Tempe/IRONMAN context.
+Garrett's review of the Polarsteps photos describes Nienke and Maarten as visibly happy, camping, smiling, and embracing.
 She sent Ryan photos and updates from travel; he sometimes did not engage.

 **Established/corroborated:** The WhatsApp export captures a November 5 communication-style mismatch.
 Ryan said he was exhausted and not in the mood to dance.
 Nienke responded directly that this was not a good reason to skip and told him to "Make some mood."
 She then noted that her parents would view the message as "too directly Dutch," while also framing it as honesty.
 This is not evidence of cruelty.
 It is evidence that Nienke's style under strain was direct pursuit, while Ryan's style under strain was withdrawal.